apache/beam/README.md

     -Dexec.mainClass=com.google.cloud.dataflow.examples.WordCount \
     -Dexec.args="--project=<YOUR GCP PROJECT NAME> --stagingLocation=<YOUR GCS LOCATION> --runner=BlockingDataflowPipelineRunner"

-Google Cloud Storage (GCS) location should be entered in the form of gs://bucket/path/to/staging/directory.
+[Google Cloud Storage](https://cloud.google.com/storage/) (GCS) location should be entered in the form of gs://bucket/path/to/staging/directory.
 Google Cloud Platform (GCP) project refers to its name (not number), which has been whitelisted for Cloud Dataflow.
-Refer [here](https://cloud.google.com/) for instructions to get started with Google Cloud Platform.
+Refer to [Google Cloud Platform](https://cloud.google.com/) for instructions on getting started.

 Other examples can be run similarly by replacing the WordCount class name with BigQueryTornadoes, DatastoreWordCount, TfIdf, TopWikipediaSessions, etc. and